Campylobacter Infection in Children

 The symptoms usually last about a week.
 In some cases, the healthcare provider may prescribe antibiotics to help ease symptoms and make your child feel better faster.

-If your child has diarrhea, make sure he or she drinks plenty of water.
+If your child has diarrhea, make sure your child drinks plenty of water.
 This replaces water lost in diarrhea and helps prevent losing too much water (dehydration).
 Antidiarrheal medicine is not advised.
 This is because these medicines keep the bacteria in the body for a longer time.

 Talk with your child’s healthcare providers about the risks, benefits, and possible side effects of all medicines.